Quick answer

 Many parents solve this problem with daily reading practice.
 ZigZu listens while your child reads aloud and gently helps when they struggle with words.

-The 3-step framework to help your child learn English
+What is the 3-step framework to help my child learn English?

 Phonics teaches children how letters represent sounds.